uvarc/accord/docs/environments.md

 # Environments

-Environments consist of web-based, containerized interfaces launched on-demand by researchers.
+After loggin into the ACCORD platform, you will chose an environment.
 Approved environemnts and are listed below.
 ACCORD strives to use rich, well-supported, usable platforms with quality documentation and healthy user communities supporting them.

 + [Jupyter Lab](https://accord-docs.uvarc.io/jupyter.html)
 + [RStudio](https://accord-docs.uvarc.io/rstudio.html)